 - DOGE support.
 Before looking into a wallet's features, check the fine print to make sure it's actually compatible with DOGE.

 - Ease of use.
 If you're new to digital currencies or simply not all that good with technology, look for a wallet that's designed with beginners in mind.
 A simple user interface can make it a whole lot easier and less stressful to manage your coins.

 - Security.
 What security features does the wallet offer?
 For example, does it offer hot or cold storage?
-Does it include two-factor authentication and/or multi-sig functionality?
+Does it include 2-factor authentication and/or multi-sig functionality?
 Have there ever been any security breaches reported in the media?

 - Backup and restore.
 Is it easy to make a backup of the wallet and then restore it if needed, ensuring that you don't lose any coins if something goes wrong?

 - Ongoing development.
 Research the development team behind the wallet to see if they are constantly working to upgrade and improve the wallet's features and functionality.

 - Customer support.
 If you ever have a problem with your wallet or a particular transaction, how will you be able to contact customer support?
 Check out the contact options available and research whether the wallet provider has a good reputation for quickly answering calls for help.

 - Positive reviews.
 Don't just trust the marketing spiel from a wallet provider; check out independent online reviews from other users to find out their views on a wallet's pros and cons, and whether they would recommend it to new users.

 5 wallets for holding Dogecoin (DOGE)

 - Storing multiple cryptocurrencies, good security features, simple and straightforward to use